Dedicated property managers

 In the event of an emergency, the tenant should follow this advice:

 - Gas emergency

-- If the tenant smells gas or are worried about gas safety, they can contact their property manager immediately to seek advice.
-Outside of office hours they should call the National Gas Emergency Service Freephone number on 0800 111 999 at any time day or night.
+- If the tenant smells gas or are worried about gas safety they should try to contact their property manager in the first instance.
+Should they not be available or the situation be out of hours then please contact the National Gas Emergency Service 24 hr Freephone number 0800 111 999

 - Plumbing emergency